The landscape of binary core-collapse supernova progenitors and the late emergence of Wolf-Rayet winds: Discussion

 \subsection{Impact of stellar winds}

 In the present study we use the new theoretical WR wind prescription presented by \cite{Sander2020}, in which the mass-loss rate depends on the stellar mass as well as the luminosity, in contrast to empirical recipes which depend only on luminosity.
 We find that stripped stars transition from the regime of optically-thin winds to WR winds as their luminosity increases, so that shortly before exploding their appearance would be that of a WR star.
 The high pre-supernova wind mass loss also creates CSM into which the ejecta will collide, altering the supernova light curve and spectral appearance \citep[e.g.][]{Wu2022}.
+Our prediction of increased mass loss as stripped stars approach the Eddington limit in late evolutionary phases is conceptually similar to a possible explanation for high mass-loss rates in the most massive RSGs \citep{Vink2023}, where for both WR stars and RSGs the enhanced mass loss can lead to large amounts of CSM.

 A caveat in our models is that we do not include a temperature dependence for the WR winds. \cite{Sander2023} predict an inverse relation between temperature and WR mass loss.
 Therefore, our short-lived lightweight WR models, which are cooler than the massive `classical' WR stars, would have even higher mass-loss rates.
 Including a temperature dependence in future models is therefore imperative.